-Ultimately, ensuring that technological advances ameliorate rather than compound the difficulties faced by those with social withdrawal syndrome will require careful, multidisciplinary consideration of both the capabilities and limitations of synthetic beings.
-This balance is critical to addressing the ethical, psychological, and societal implications of an increasingly AI-integrated world.
+Ultimately, ensuring that technological advances ameliorate rather than compound the difficulties faced by those with social withdrawal syndrome will require careful, multidisciplinary consideration of synthetic beings' capabilities and limitations.
+This balance is critical to addressing an increasingly AI-integrated world's ethical, psychological, and societal implications.

-- 5. Strategies for Mental Health in a Digital Era - 5.1 Digital Engagement vs. Mental Health: Strategies for Finding Equilibrium in a Digital World
+5. Strategies for Mental Health in a Digital Era

+5.1 Digital Engagement vs. Mental Health: Finding Equilibrium in a Digital World

-Navigating the complexities of a world increasingly dominated by technology necessitates the development and implementation of strategies to foster a harmonious relationship between digital engagement and mental wellness.
+Navigating the complexities of a world increasingly dominated by technology necessitates developing and implementing strategies to foster a harmonious relationship between digital engagement and mental wellness.
 This intricate interface involves enhancing digital literacy, creating spaces for physical community-building amidst remote work trends, and responsibly integrating advanced technologies, such as artificial intelligence (AI) and robotics, into mental health interventions.

-Digital literacy, in its most comprehensive form, entails not only mastering the operational facets of technology but also developing a critical understanding of how digital interactions impact mental health.
+Digital literacy, in its most comprehensive form, entails mastering the operational facets of technology and developing a critical understanding of how digital interactions impact mental health.
 To prevent the exacerbation of social withdrawal syndrome among individuals, educational interventions must be designed to provide insights into the psychological effects of long-term technology use.
 Agarwal et al. (2024) highlight the benefits of such strategies in their study on health care workers, demonstrating that proactive digital engagement can modestly improve depression and anxiety.
-These findings suggest that cognitive skill-building efforts should orient users towards recognizing and challenging digital consumption patterns that may contribute to isolation.
+These findings suggest that cognitive skill-building efforts should orient users toward recognizing and challenging digital consumption patterns that may contribute to isolation.
 Concurrently, establishing parameters such as scheduled screen-free time and digital detoxes can serve as practical tools in maintaining digital hygiene, thus preventing an overwhelming dependency on online interactions (Anandpara et al., 2024).
 The rise of remote work has undeniably led to evolving workplace dynamics, where much of life's business can unfold in the relative solitude of one's living space.
 This shift carries significant ramifications for individuals predisposed to social withdrawal, as the reduced necessity to venture into public spaces can further diminish social ties.
 To counterbalance these effects, innovative solutions that blend the flexibility of remote work with opportunities for physical interaction are essential.
 This can be materialized through supporting co-working spaces that simulate office environments, organizing regular team meetings that necessitate in-person attendance, and promoting social events that incentivize community engagement.
 Such structural arrangements can help cultivate a sense of belonging and give individuals compelling incentives to partake in external social activities, enhancing their mental health.